MaryFllh/ml_book_summaries/ml_sys_design_chip_huyen/chapter3.md

 Unstructured data is stored in data lakes and after being processed the storage repository is called data warehouse.

 ## Data Storage Engines and Processing
 It's important to know about different types of databases and the workloads they are optimised for in order to choose the one that best fits your needs.
-There are generally two types of workloads databases are optimised forl transactional processing and analytical processing.
+There are generally two types of workloads databases are optimised for transactional processing and analytical processing.
 ### Transactional Processing
 Any action such as watching a video, ordering an item, tweeting is considered a transaction.
 Transactions are inserted as they are generated, modified when something changes and deleted when no longer needed.
 This processing is called online transaction processing (OLTP).
-Transactional databases need to have low latency and high availabilty given that they are user facing.
+Transactional databases need to have low latency and high availability given that they are user facing.
 In this regard they can be ACID:
 1. Atomicity: guarantees that all steps in a transaction are completed successfully.
 If one step fails all other steps must also fail.
 For instance, in a ride sharing app, if the rider's payment fails, a driver should not be assigned to them.
-1. Consistency: guarantees that all the inserted transactions follow predefined rules and errors in the incoming data does not create unintented consequences.
+1. Consistency: guarantees that all the inserted transactions follow predefined rules and errors in the incoming data does not create unintended consequences.
 For example, a user has to be validated before the transaction is accepted.
-1. Isolation: guarantees that two concurrent transactions happen as if they were isolated and occuring one by one.
-This ensures that concurrent data read/writes do not interfer with one another.
+1. Isolation: guarantees that two concurrent transactions happen as if they were isolated and occurring one by one.
+This ensures that concurrent data read/writes do not interfere with one another.
 For example, two users should not be allowed to book the same driver at the same time.
 1. Durability: guarantees that once a committed transaction will remain committed, even if the system fails.
 For instance, if a user has ordered a ride, they should still get the ride even though their phone dies.
 Transactions are processed separately; therefore, transactional databases are usually row-major.
 ### Analytical Processing